DataDog/datadog-cloudformation-resources/datadog-iam-user-handler/README.md

 # Datadog::Users::User

-This resource represents a Datadog App User.
-This can be used to create and manage Datadog Users
+This resource represents a Datadog application user, and is used to create and manage Datadog users.

 ## Example Usage